Topological Drawings meet Classical Theorems from Convex Geometry: Discussion

-Last but not least, we would like to mention \emph{Tverberg's Theorem}, which asserts that every set $V$ of at least $(d+1)(r-1)+1$ points in $\RR^d$ can be partitioned into $V=V_1 \mathbin{\dot{\cup}} \ldots \mathbin{\dot{\cup}} V_r$ such that $\conv(V_1) \cap \ldots \cap \conv(V_r)$ is non-empty.
-A generalization of Tverberg's Theorem applies to pseudolinear drawings~\cite{Roudneff1988} and to drawings of $K_{3r-2}$ if $r$ is a prime-power \cite{Ozaydin1987} (cf. \cite{BaranyiShlosmanSzucs1981}).
-Also a generalization of Birch's Theorem, a weaker version of Tverberg's Theorem, was recently proven for topological drawings of complete graphs \cite{FrickSoberon2020}.
+Last but not least, we would like to mention \emph{Tverberg's theorem}, which asserts that every set $V$ of at least $(d+1)(r-1)+1$ points in $\RR^d$ can be partitioned into $V=V_1 \mathbin{\dot{\cup}} \ldots \mathbin{\dot{\cup}} V_r$ such that $\conv(V_1) \cap \ldots \cap \conv(V_r)$ is non-empty.
+A generalization of Tverberg's theorem applies to pseudolinear drawings~\cite{Roudneff1988}, to drawings of $K_{3r-2}$ if $r$ is prime \cite{BaranyiShlosmanSzucs1981} and if $r$ is a prime-power \cite{Ozaydin1987}.
+In particular, every drawing of the $K_4$ provides a partition into two sets with a common intersection.
+This shows that Radon's theorem holds for topological drawings.
+Also a generalization of Birch's theorem, a weaker version of Tverberg's theorem, was recently proven for topological drawings of complete graphs \cite{FrickSoberon2020}.
 The general case, however, remains unknown.
-For a recent survey on generalizations of Tverberg's Theorem, we refer to \cite{BaranySoberon2017}.
+For a recent survey on generalizations of Tverberg's theorem, we refer to \cite{BaranySoberon2017}.

 Besides the mentioned characterization of pseudolinear drawings \cite[Theorem~3.2]{BalkoFulekKyncl2015}, Balko, Fulek, and Kyn\v{c}l also provide a characterization of which generalized signotopes can be drawn as $x$-monotone topological drawings and which can be drawn as $x$-monotone semisimple drawings by forbidding finitely many subconfigurations \cite[Theorem~3.1]{BalkoFulekKyncl2015}.
-In the spirit of their results, Kyn\v{c}l's Theorem \cite{Kyncl2020}, and the hereditary-convex and convex classification by Arroyo et al.\ \cite{ArroyoMRS2017_convex}, we pose the following question on characterizing drawable generalized signotopes: \begin{question} Is there a finite number $k$ such that, given any generalized signotope, if all $k$-tuples are drawable, then the generalized signotope is drawable? \end{question}
+In the spirit of their results, Kyn\v{c}l's theorem \cite{Kyncl2020}, and the hereditary-convex and convex classification by Arroyo et al.\ \cite{ArroyoMRS2017_convex}, we pose the following question on characterizing drawable generalized signotopes: \begin{question} Is there a finite number $k$ such that, given any generalized signotope, if all $k$-tuples are drawable, then the generalized signotope is drawable? \end{question}